bryanboyer/lullablock/README.md

 - [Pygame](https://www.pygame.org/) provides audio control
 - [Flask](https://flask.palletsprojects.com/) provides the webserver

-Edit `/etc/rc.local`, which will run on boot to include:
+Edit `/etc/rc.local`, which will run on boot, to include:
 ```
-python3.7 /home/pi/lullablock/server.py &
+sudo -i -u pi python3.7 /home/pi/lullablock/server.py &
 ```
+This runs the server as user `pi` so that the dependencies are ok.
+There's probably a better way to install Python modules so that this is not a problem but ugh.